Updated August 24, 2023

 - Title: The title describes the information about the histogram.

 - X-axis: The X-axis is the grouped interval that shows the scale of values in which the measurements lie.

-- Y-axis: The Y-axis is the scale that shows the number of times that the values occurred within the intervals set corresponds to the X-axis.
+- Y-axis: The Y-axis is the scale showing the times the values occurred within the intervals corresponding to the X-axis.

 - The bars: This parameter has a height and width.
-The height of the bar shows the number of times that the values occurred within the interval.
-The width of the bars shows the interval or distance, or area that is covered.
+The height of the bar shows the number of times the values occurred within the interval.
+The width of the bars shows the interval or distance, or covered area.

 - Legend: This provides additional information about measurements.